 As you begin to expand your network, maintaining contact can feel tricky.
-Ensuring that top employer you introduced yourself to will remember you is going to take a little bit of work.
-Think about your professional relationships in a similar way to your important friendships – they take a bit of care to build a strong foundation.
+Ensuring that the top employer you introduced yourself to will remember you is going to take a little bit of work.
+Think about your professional relationships in a similar way to your important friendships.
+They take a bit of care to build a strong foundation.

 Send a thank you email

 If you received a business card from one of the employers, or are able to find their contact email online, send a thank you note.
 Keep it short and succinct and help them to remember you by identifying a specific conversation topic you valued.

 LinkedIn notifies you if someone has a work anniversary, job change or birthday – this is a great opportunity to reconnect by “liking” this notification or sending a message expressing your well wishes.
 When you request to connect, make sure you include a personalized introduction email so that they don’t think you are spamming them.

 Networking is known to be essential to career building as a long-term investment that will continue to give back to you as your career grows.

 It can help you:

 - Exchange ideas and improve your industry knowledge.

 Join the UBC Hub of Ten Thousand Coffees